 A Handbook for Seeing

-Written by Mark Fox and Angie Wang
+Mark Fox and Angie Wang

 A new pictorial reference book for artists and designers, with over 400 images from sources ranging from Greco-Roman art to Benjamin Franklin and Wes Anderson—Symbols offers a fresh approach to understanding symbolism in the visual arts.